TechHireWorkshops/What-Next/README.md

 # What Next?
 ![what now](https://media.giphy.com/media/L6EoLS78pcBag/source.gif)

-You've done an amazing amount of work in the last three months and gained the beginnings of a very usefull skill set.
+You've done an amazing amount of work in the last three months and gained the beginnings of a very useful skill set.
 Where do you go from here?

 ## Relax